alospeaks/cisco-dc-automation/LabGuide/section-4-9-jenkins.md

 	![jenkins](/images/jenkins-201.png)

+13. Click next and then `start using jenkins`

 **Tips**

-To login into the jenkins container, try this
+Sometime you will need to login into jenkins container to troubleshoot this.
+Use this method:

 `docker exec -u 0 -it jenkins bash`

 All the files are under ``/var/jenkins_home/workspace/``  ; your git will be cloned into this directory